Bryan Reynolds Preview, Player Props: Pirates vs. Cardinals

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.465) and total hits (126) this season.
+- Reynolds leads Pittsburgh with 127 hits and a team-best slugging percentage of .463.

-- He ranks 59th in batting average, 86th in on base percentage, and 42nd in slugging among qualified hitters in MLB action.
+- Among the qualified batters in MLB, his batting average ranks 59th, his on-base percentage ranks 88th, and he is 44th in the league in slugging.

+- Reynolds will look to extend his four-game hitting streak.
+He's batting .238 with one homer over the course of his last outings.

-- In 42 games this season (35.0%), Reynolds has picked up an RBI, and in 15 of those games (12.5%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- In 35.5% of his games this year, Reynolds has had at least one RBI.
+He's picked up more than one in 12.4% and driven in three or more of his team's runs in four contests.

+- He has scored in 52 of 121 games this year, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.